ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 is being accessed, using a combination of the continuation URI, the provided continuation access token, and the client instance identified by the key signature.
-If the AS cannot determine a single active grant request to map the continuation request to, the AS MUST return an error.
+If the AS cannot determine a single active grant request to map the continuation request to, the AS MUST return an "invalid_continuation" error.

 All requests to the continuation API are protected by this bound continuation access token.
 For example, here the client instance makes a POST request to a stable continuation endpoint